Nov 28, 2023

 The Resident Teacher, Gen Kelsang Chodor.
 He has been ordained since 2001 and has taught extensively in the UK and US.

 With the vision for a Temple for London realised, the next step was to begin opening city meditation spaces that are more central and easily accessible for city workers and dwellers.

 A venue for the first city space was acquired in Kensington and opened in December 2017 by Gen-la Kelsang Dekyong.
-It is now a thriving centre in the heart of London with Gen Togden as the principal Teacher.
+It is now a lively Centre in the heart of London with Gen Chodor as the principal Teacher.

 For more information on the Kensington center and its full program of courses, visit the KMC London website.